arblade/nyx/thinking.md

-## Current thinking about this format immplementation
+## Current thinking about format implementation

 There is a cursor concept in suricata, i need to implement the notion of order of matches, i cannot just say match pattern1 and pattern2 and not pattern3 all in discord, i need to put an order.